Napier MRT station: Description

 Napier station serves the TEL and is between the Stevens and Orchard Boulevard stations.
 The official station code is TE12.
 Being part of the TEL, the station is operated by SMRT Trains.
-Train frequencies on the TEL range from 5 to 6 minutes.
+Trains on the TEL run approximately every 3 to 6 minutes.

 The station is located at the junction of Napier Road and Cluny Road.
 Surrounding landmarks include: Gleneagles Hospital, the Ministry of Foreign Affairs, Australian High Commission, British High Commission, United States Embassy, INTERPOL Global Complex for Innovation and the Singapore Botanic Gardens.

 Due to the site's space constraints, the station has a stacked side platform layout.
 To reflect its proximity to the Singapore Botanic Gardens, the station features a garden wall of indoor plants.
-The curvilinear ceiling at the columnless upper platform is inspired by a folding leaf.
+The curvilinear ceiling above the column-less upper platform was inspired by a folding leaf.
 This curved motif is echoed on the walls of the lower platform.
-The station is fully designed by the LTA.
+The station was fully designed by the LTA.

-An Art-in-Transit artwork Botanical Art by the National Parks Board depicts a tapestry of various species of plants, including gingers, orchids and legumes.
-The artwork is adapted from the drawings by the de Alwis brothers, who were botanical artists commissioned to help Henry Nicholas Ridley, the then Director of the Gardens from 1888 to 1912.
+An Art-in-Transit artwork Botanical Art by the National Parks Board depicts various species of plants, including gingers, orchids and legumes.
+The artwork is adapted from the drawings by the de Alwis brothers (William and George), who were botanical artists commissioned to help Henry Nicholas Ridley, the then Director of the Gardens from 1888 to 1912.
 Besides educating the public on plants, the artwork is intended to show that plants can be "aesthetically pleasing" pieces of natural art.